czernika/brocooly/docs/basics/routing.md

 ### Callback

 Callback - any callable simple as that.
-But at the same time there few rules and extra examples you may find useful.
+But at the same time there are few rules and extra examples you may find useful.

 As you mentioned before you may pass as a callback any function or function name as a string and it's will be fine.
 Brocooly prefers MVC and we're handling callbacks inside [Controllers](basics/controllers.md) and its methods.